oscarfonts/docker-geoserver/aws/README.md

 > **NOTE**: In case you want to use an existing data directory, you will need to start with an empty one and fill it once the environment has been deployed.

+You might need to configure a specific security group allowing **inbound** traffic to the file system so instances are able to use it (see [official doc](https://docs.aws.amazon.com/efs/latest/ug/accessing-fs-create-security-groups.html) for details).

 ## Create the application version

 First, you **must** modify the `.ebextensions/02_storage-efs-mountfilesystem.config` file to set your **File system ID**.